-- 01. Timing of Reclamation.
+- O1.
+Timing of Reclamation.
 After the plugging and abandonment of a well or closure of other oil and gas facilities, all reclamation work described in this Section shall be completed within twelve (12) months.
-The Director may grant an extension where unusual circumstances are encountered, but every reasonable effort shall be made to complete reclamation before the next local growing season.
-(3-29-12) - O2.
+The Director Administrator may grant an extension where unusual circumstances are encountered, but every reasonable effort shall be made to complete reclamation before the next local growing season.

+(3-18-22)() - 02.
 General Clean Up.
 All debris, abandoned gathering line risers and flowline risers, surface equipment, supplies, rubbish, and other waste materials shall be removed within three (3) months of plugging a well.
 The burning or burial of such material on the premises shall be performed in accordance with applicable local, state, or federal solid waste disposal and air quality regulations.
-In addition, material may be burned or buried on the premises only with the prior written consent of the surface owner.
-(3-29-12) - 03.
+In addition, m Material may be burned or buried on the premises only with the prior written consent of the surface owner. - 03.
 Road Removal.
 All access roads to plugged and abandoned wells and associated production facilities shall be ripped, regraded, and recontoured unless otherwise specified in a surface use agreement.
 Culverts and any other obstructions that were part of the access road(s) shall be removed.
-Roads to be left will be graded to drain and prepared with rolling dips or other best management practices to minimize erosion.
-(3-29-12) - Q4.
+Roads to be left not reclaimed will be graded to drain and prepared with rolling dips or other best management practices to minimize erosion.

+- Q4.
 Regrading.
 Drill pads, pits, berms, cut and fill slopes, and other disturbed areas will be regraded to approximate the original contour.
 Where possible, slopes should be reduced to three (3) horizontal feet to one (1) vertical foot (3H:1V) or flatter.
-(3-29-12) - 05.
+(3-18-22) - 05.
 Compacted Areas.
-All areas compacted by drilling and subsequent oil and gas operations that are no longer needed following completion of such operations shall be cross-ripped.
-Ripping shall be undertaken to a depth of eighteen (18) inches or bedrock, whichever is reached first.
-(3-29-12) - 106.
-Topsoiling.
-Stockpiled topsoil shall be replaced in a manner that will support reestablishment of the pre-disturbance land use and contoured to control erosion and provide long-term stability.
-If necessary, topsoiled areas shall be tilled adequately in order to establish a proper seedbed.
-(3-29-12)
+All areas compacted by drilling and subsequent oil and gas operations that are no longer needed following completion of such operations-shall must be cross-ripped.
+Ripping-shall will be undertaken to a depth of eighteen (18) inches or bedrock, whichever is reached first.

+106. Topsoiling.
+Stockpiled topsoil shall be replaced in a manner that-will supports reestablishment of the pre-disturbance land use and contoured to control erosion and provide long-term stability.
+If necessary, topsoiled areas-shall will be tilled adequately in order to establish a proper seedbed.

 07. Revegetation.
-(3-29-12)
+(3-18-22)